shopware/shopware/src/Docs/Resources/current/60-plugin-system/010-getting-started.md

 Run `bin/console plugin:install --activate GettingStarted` to install and activate the plugin.

 ## Include services.xml
-The central place to extend the Shopware platform is the [DI container](https://symfony.com/doc/current/service_container.html).
+The central place to extend Shopware 6 is the [DI container](https://symfony.com/doc/current/service_container.html).
 In the platform, the services in the DI container are defined in XML.
 To integrate your own `services.xml` in your plugin, the `build` function of your base class has to be overwritten: